-The scheme is only available to residents living in Kent and Medway and to those who are eligible for funding to help with the cost.
+The scheme is only available to residents living in Kent and Medway, and some residents may be eligible for funding to help with the cost.

 The partnership provides this scheme to offer a quote from a trusted contractor, who has been vetted and checked against different environmental and safety standards.